waieez/NodeVsHumanity/README.md

 	- Implement room sharing?
 	- Iplement deck option
 	- Refactor server to query decks used in room to pass to client
-	- If client has copy of question deck, serverside need only emit a random numer, client will handle indexing
+	- If client has copy of question deck, serverside need only emit a random number, client will handle indexing

 2. MongoDB LRU
 	- Periodically Delete Rooms based on creation date (aka LRU cache?);